ossrs/srs/README.md

 There are two types of people that have contributed to the SRS project:

 * Maintainers: Contribute and maintain important features.
-Names will send in streaming metadata.
+SRS always remembers and thanks you by writing your names in stream metadata.
 * [Contributors][authors]: Submit patches, report bugs, add translations, help answer newbie questions, and generally make SRS much better.

 Maintainers of SRS project: